hgb-bin-proteomics/pyXLMS/README.md

 ... )
 ```

-_For python projects using pyXLMS we also provide a project [template](https://github.com/hgb-bin-proteomics/pyXLMS-template)!_

-## Web App

-The web app is publicly accessible for free via [hgb-bin-proteomics.github.io/pyXLMS-app](https://hgb-bin-proteomics.github.io/pyXLMS-app).

-Additionally, it can be run locally or self-hosted as described here: [pyXLMS Web Application](https://github.com/hgb-bin-proteomics/pyXLMS/blob/master/gui/README.md).

-## User Guide, Examples and Documentation
+## Examples and Documentation

-- A user guide that documents all available functionality is available via [hgb-bin-proteomics.github.io/pyXLMS-docs](https://hgb-bin-proteomics.github.io/pyXLMS-docs).
 - Example jupyter notebooks can be found in `/examples`.
-- A full documentation of the python package can be accessed via [hgb-bin-proteomics.github.io/pyXLMS](https://hgb-bin-proteomics.github.io/pyXLMS).
+- A full documentation of the python package can be accessed via [hgb-bin-proteomics.github.io/pyXLMS-pydantic](https://hgb-bin-proteomics.github.io/pyXLMS-pydantic).

 ## FAQ